 The Commission hopes to achieve a balance between historic and modern facilities at the Summit.
-Capital improvements, to the greatest extent practicable, will provide for accessibility, inclusiveness, visitor experiences, trail experiences, and energy efficiency as described below.
+It also hopes that capital improvements will provide for accessibility, inclusiveness, visitor experiences, trail experiences, and energy efficiency as described below.

 B. Accessibility and Inclusiveness